AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/submit-forms.md

 ## Send data to your sheet {#send-data-to-your-sheet}

-After the sheet is set to receive data, you can [preview the form using Adaptive Form Block](/help/edge/docs/forms/create-forms.md#preview-the-form-using-your-edge-delivery-service-eds-page) or [use Admin APIs](#use-admin-apis-to-send-data-to-your-sheet) to start sending data to the sheet.
+After the sheet is set to receive data, you can [preview the form using Adaptive Forms Block](/help/edge/docs/forms/create-forms.md#preview-the-form-using-your-edge-delivery-service-eds-page) or [use Admin APIs](#use-admin-apis-to-send-data-to-your-sheet) to start sending data to the sheet.

 ### Use Admin APIs to send data to your sheet